Skip to content

 Survival Through Conflict

-During the English Civil War, the building suffered significantly when Parliamentary forces, then besieging Chirk Castle, repurposed the church as stables.
+During the English Civil War, the building suffered significantly when Parliamentary forces, when besieging Chirk Castle, repurposed the church as stables.
 While much of the interior was damaged, the magnificent 15th-century carved wooden ceiling above the chancel was miraculously spared.
-Look closely at the high roof beams to find carvings of wyverns—an unstable heraldic symbol of Glyndŵr—perhaps placed there as a silent gesture of local loyalty.
+Look closely at the high roof beams in the vestry to find carvings of wyverns—an unstable heraldic symbol of Glyndŵr—perhaps placed there as a silent gesture of local loyalty.

 Artistic and Literary Treasures